Reema Sen

 Reema Sen (/bn/; born 29 October 1981) is a former Indian actress and model who primarily appeared in Tamil, Telugu, and Hindi films.

 Early life and education

 Reema Sen was born in Kolkata on 29 October 1981.
 She completed high school from St. Thomas Girls School in Kidderpore, Kolkata, after which her family moved to Mumbai.

 Personal life

 Sen married businessman Shiv Karan Singh in 2012.
-She gave birth to their son, Rudraveer, on 22 February 2013.
+She gave birth to their son on 22 February 2013.

 Career

 Film and modelling career

 In Mumbai, she began her modelling career, appearing in a number of advertising campaigns.
 She then moved to films and made her acting debut with Telugu film Chitram, in which she acted opposite Uday Kiran, whom she later paired with in Manasantha Nuvve.
 She also appeared in the Tamil film Minnale alongside Madhavan, which was very successful.
 Her first Hindi film Hum Ho Gaye Aapke flopped, and she decided to continue working in Tamil cinema.
 Her appearance in the Tamil film Rendu, again alongside Madhavan, was successful.
 Audience found her expressions in the film Thimiru cute.
 Her negative role in Aayirathil Oruvan and Vallavan was highly praised by viewers and critics.

 She ended her film career in 2012 after she got married.
 Her last Bollywood film was Gangs of Wasseypur alongside Manoj Bajpayee, Nawazuddin Siddiqui and Richa Chadda.